Usama-Imtiaz-07/Usama-Imtiaz-07/README.md

 <br />
 =============================

-Software Engineer - Full Stack | Data Scientist & Analyst | ML/NLP Engineer
+Full Stack Software Engineer | Machine Learning/ AI Engineer | Data Scientist
 --------------------------------------------

 I’m a multidisciplinary engineer with expertise in full stack software engineering, data science, and machine learning, with a strong focus on building real-world systems that combine technical robustness with practical value.
 I work across the stack—from developing APIs and deploying applications to analyzing data and fine-tuning language models.
 My interests sit at the intersection of intelligent systems, data-driven decision-making, and product-focused development.